 You can have your users subscribed to both the default list and the plan’s list on sign-up

 Selecting Lists and Groups for each of the Plans

 Go to your Plans and select the plan you want to edit.
 Note that on the Advanced Options meta-box, a new tab called MailChimp will be available.

 On that tab, you’ll be able to select multiple lists or a single list and multiple groups (depending on the integration mode) for that plan.

 Select the Lists and Groups you want to use for each of your plans

-When a new user sign-up to that plan, his email address will be added to the selected lists and groups!
+When a new user sign-up for that plan, his email address will be added to the selected lists and groups!